ELECTIONS

 SGA President (University-Wide): James Wilson

-SGA Executive Vice President (Atlanta): Sarah Forberger
+SGA Executive Vice President (Atlanta): Ilaria Bernardi

-SGA Executive Vice President (Alpharetta): Arya Shah
+SGA Executive Vice President (Alpharetta): Vyom Shah

-SGA Executive Vice President (Clarkston): Vacant
+SGA Executive Vice President (Clarkston): Vacant - Apply here

-SGA Executive Vice President (Decatur): Vacant - Apply Here!
+SGA Executive Vice President (Decatur): Fantasia Feliciano

-SGA Executive Vice President (Dunwoody): Vishnavi-Abhishikta Bollapalli
+SGA Executive Vice President (Dunwoody): Prayosha Patel

-SGA Executive Vice President (Newton): Vacant
+SGA Executive Vice President (Newton): Nikia Smith

-Speaker of the Senate (Atlanta): Julius Redden
+Speaker of the Senate (Atlanta): Brianna Britton

-Speaker of the Senate (Alpharetta): Vacant
+Speaker of the Senate (Alpharetta): Trinity Townsend

-Speaker of the Senate (Clarkston): Vacant
+Speaker of the Senate (Clarkston): Vacant - Apply here

-Speaker of the Senate (Decatur): Vacant - Apply Here!
+Speaker of the Senate (Decatur): Vacant - Apply here

-Speaker of the Senate (Dunwoody): Vacant
+Speaker of the Senate (Dunwoody): Vacant - Apply here

-Speaker of the Senate (Newton): Vacant
+Speaker of the Senate (Newton): Vacant - Apply here

 Andrew Young School of Policy Studies Senators:

-- 1 Graduate Senator Vacant
+- 1 Graduate Senator Vacant - Apply here

 Byrdine F. Lewis College of Nursing & Health Professions Senators: